-Even though I knew George Floyd was already dead everything in me wanted to yell or call someone or shake the TV.
-I needed to stop Derek Chauvin.
-But of course, I was powerless to help George Floyd.
-So instead I ran to the next room to my husband, who is also a tall black man who shaves his head.
-And I tried unsuccessfully to shield him from the terror that would consume the news cycle.
+As a wife, my initial reaction was to attempt to shield my husband, who is also a tall black man who shaves his head.
+I tried unsuccessfully to explain the situation so Ordell would understand without needing to watch the news.
 This was my automatic response because when we love someone we do not want to see them suffer.

 These three men above mean the world to me.
 They are my heart, my blood, my joy.
 My first instinct is always to look to protect them.
 But I am not just a wife and a mother.
 I am also a coach’s wife.
 When I talk about my men these three are rarely the totality of who I’m praying for, worrying about, or proud of on any given occasion.

-Ordell and I have been married for 19 years this month and we dated for two of his coaching seasons.
+Ordell and I have been married for almost two decades.
+We’ve partnered in the ministry of coaching since our dating years.
 For over 20 years I’ve spent part of my calendar year praying for, cooking for, laughing with, and cheering for hundreds of men on and near the sidelines of football games.

 Many of those young men have been (and are) minorities.
 I have shared meals with Hispanic, Polynesian, Haitian, Caucasian, and African American men who came together because of football.
 They’ve bonded over difficult practices, amazing wins, challenging losses, and dorm craziness.
 These athletes started out largely as strangers.
-But with the love of football as a springboard, they always eventually connected through a common language of their own no one else fully understood.
-It’s part of what distinguishes each group as a team.
+But with the love of football and competition as a springboard, they eventually connected through a common language of their own.
+Each team would develop inside jokes and traditions no one else fully understood.
+It’s part of what bonded them together.

-Football teams have crowded into our home through the years on a Friday morning for leadership development and returned that evening to watch Ultimate Fighting matches.
-Different athletes have babysat our sons for our date nights, lived in our basement, recuperated on our couch from surgeries, cared for our home while we traveled, and shared so many meals with our family in our home or the dining commons I couldn’t begin to count them.
-Football players were not just Ordell’s athlete’s on the football field.
-They have been a part of our family.
+Groups of football players have crowded into our home through the years.
+Some on Friday mornings for leadership development only to return that evening to watch Ultimate Fighting matches.
+Different athletes have babysat our sons for our date nights, lived in our basement, recuperated on our couch from surgeries, cared for our home while we traveled, and shared so many meals with our family around our dinner table or the college dining commons I lost count over a decade ago.
+I’ve never considered a football player “just” an athlete Ordell coaches.
+They have been a part of our extended family.
+As long as they have allowed us to care for them we’ve done so willingly.

 We have loved and prayed for each team before we met them because they were the athletes that would soon join our football family.

 Families don’t always think the same way and there is often conflict as we flex our free will muscles.
-Whether that’s freedom of thought, freedom of speech, or straight out rebellion there comes a time when differing opinions will clash.
+Whether the free will is formed through freedom of thought, freedom of speech, or straight out rebellion there comes a time when differing opinions will clash.
 It’s expected, but that doesn’t mean we enjoy the conflict.

 Coaches Carry a Heavy Load

 Billy Graham once said, “A coach will impact more people in one year than the average person will in an entire lifetime.”
 This is true, however, that impact takes a lot of work and intentionality.
-Coaches carry a heavy load of expectations these days.
+Coaches carry a heavy load of expectations from spectators, administrators, and athletes.
 Their work on the athletic field is just the beginning.
 There is very little I can do other than pray, listen, and encourage.
 But I know that Ordell’s calling is worth every moment of stress because of his intentional investment.
 This is true of most coaches.

 As a coach’s wife, I understand the importance of team dynamics on a personal level.
 A team that can’t figure out how to work together won’t play well together.
 Coaches with losing records are fired.
 Because of this, it could seem like the only reason to teach men of different races and cultures how to work together is personally motivated.

 However, coaches and coaches’ wives understand that what athletes learn on the field will translate off the field.
-Teammates who grind together side by side in August’s heat focusing on everyone getting better together will see growth.
+Teammates who grind together side by side in August’s heat will see growth.
 Growth will lead to success.
 If athletes focus only on themselves rather than the team everyone fails.
 Egocentric athletes fail every time.
 This principle translates to life.

-- Businessmen who say “I have black co-workers, I’m not a racist,” while staying silent when that co-worker is falsely accused of stealing because ultimately it will benefit them if the black co-worker is fired ARE racist.
+- Businessmen who say “I have black co-workers, I’m not a racist,” while staying silent when that co-worker is falsely accused of stealing because ultimately it will benefit them if the black co-worker is fired are racist and unethical.

-- Businessmen who prefer to engage with clients who are white or hire white workers “because they are more reliable” or “because they can afford my rates” reveal a bias.
+- Businessmen who prefer to engage with clients who are white or hire white workers “because they are more reliable” or “because they can afford my rates” reveal their personal bias.

 - Church leaders who say all are welcome here but don’t welcome minority voices to speak from the podium contradict themselves.